Hong Kong protesters captured at sea are sentenced to prison in China

 The 12 Hong Kongers, who were aged between 16 and 33 when they were detained, were affiliated with the pro-democracy protest movement that gripped the Asian financial center last year.
 Fearing persecution under a sweeping new national security law imposed by Beijing to stamp out demonstrations, the group on Aug.
 23 took a speedboat from a small fishing village with the aim of reaching Taiwan.
 They were detained a few hours later in Chinese waters and held in Shenzhen.
 On Monday, 10 of the group were put on trial in a barricaded courthouse where diplomats, family members and foreign journalists were barred entry.

-The case, coming on the heels of the contentious security law, is likely to have a further chilling effect on a city once known for its vibrant protest culture and protection of civil liberties.
+The case, coming on the heels of the contentious security law, is likely to have a further chilling effect on a city previously known for its vibrant protest culture and protection of civil liberties.
 The law punishes vaguely defined crimes such as “secession” and “foreign interference” with heavy prison sentences and the possibility of trial in Chinese courts.
 Activists and pro-democracy campaigners face the stark choice of remaining in Hong Kong, awaiting likely arrest, or fleeing abroad.

 “This episode will create an atmosphere of terror among dissidents and activists,” said Ho-Fung Hung, a professor of political economy at Johns Hopkins University.
 “This episode indicates the Hong Kong and Chinese authorities are serious about finding way to stem the flight of Hong Kong people fearing arrest.”

-The group of 12 includes Andy Li, an activist who lobbied for international attention to what protesters saw as China’s encroachment on Hong Kong and violation of the “one country, two systems” framework, which was supposed to assure a high level of autonomy for the former British colony.
+The group of 12 includes Andy Li, an activist who lobbied for international attention to what protesters saw as China’s encroachment on Hong Kong and violation of the “one country, two systems” framework, which was supposed to assure a high level of autonomy for the former British colony after its return to Chinese sovereignty in 1997.
 Li, who had previously been arrested in Hong Kong under the national security law, was given seven months in prison.

 Li Tsz-yin, who was also sentenced on Wednesday to seven months, was a first aid volunteer previously arrested at an unauthorized rally in September.